madhavkant29/Weapon-Detection-system-using-YOLOv5/README.md

 3. Download this
 https://www.kaggle.com/datasets/raghavnanjappan/weapon-dataset-for-yolov5
-dataset and place it in the data/ directory
+dataset and place it in the data/ directory.
+(Has 4000 images)

 4. Train the model using the training script